brendanthepretzel/10x-chatgpt-for-startups/README.md

 # 10x-your-ideas-with-chatGPT
 <img src="./Images/10x-with-ChatGPT.png" alt="ChatGPT Examples">
--- Headline image + links to website, discord, etc

--- add an image to show a prompt generating some startup ideas

 ## About
-This repository holds a collection of ChatGPT prompts that work really well for designing, testing and launching startup ideas.
-Organised by activity, these prompts are a starting point to help you get the answers you need from ChatGPT.
+This repository holds a collection of ChatGPT prompts for designing, testing and launching startup ideas.
+Organised by activity, these prompts are a starting point to help you get your startup idea ready.

+### How to use the prompts
+To get started, take a look through the Prompts directory for a prompt you want to try and copy it over to your Chat GPT session.
+Please note that some prompts are written to build on your conversation, so you might need to prime Chat GPT first.
+Here is an example:

+previously run prompts, so you might need to We recommend you .
+THen copy it over to your Chat GPT session Look through our collection of prompts
+ We encourage you to add your own prompts to the list, and to use ChatGPT to generate new prompts as well.

+To get started, simply clone this repository and use the prompts in the README.md file as input for ChatGPT.
+You can also use the prompts in this file as inspiration for creating your own.

+We hope you find these prompts useful and have fun using ChatGPT!

 ## How To Guide